-We Are Explorers is teaming up with Rainforest 4 Foundation to raise $25,000, purchase a block of land in the Daintree Rainforest, return it to the Daintree National Park and protect it forever.
+We Are Explorers teamed up with Rainforest 4 Foundation to raise $25,000, purchase a block of land in the Daintree Rainforest and return it to the Daintree National Park.
 But what’s the Daintree actually like?
 And what can you do there?
-We sent Kate up north to find out.
+We sent Kate to find out.

 My favourite book when I was a kid was ‘Where the Forest Meets the Sea’ – a picture book about a young boy who’s transported to a primordial tropical rainforest.
 I was obsessed with this book and its vivid depiction of a wildly diverse and ancient, yet fragile ecosystem (yes I was a nerd, yes I used to sleep with this book under my pillow).
 Needless to say, when recently given the opportunity to visit the Daintree Rainforest in Far North Queensland, I was pretty excited to make my childhood dreams a reality.